CS161/cs-161-s21-problem-sets-jz-lu/psets/pset5project.md

 Documentation
 ----------------------------
-Due to some minor problems relating to indecisiveness, my final project combines 3 of the topics suggested in the instructions.
+Due to some minor problems relating to indecisiveness, I ended up doing 3 of the topics suggested in the final project instructions.
+I am unsure as to how this will be graded--see "Grading Notes".

 If you have time and would like it to be wasted in the most humorous way possible, I also have an extra secret project that in no way has anything to do with systems (see below, but don't tell my partner!*).

 *Just kidding.
 Of course I got their permission.